 You could be owed £1,000s in Provident Mutual FSAVC compensation if you were mis-sold.

-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Provident Mutual; customers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were advised by Provident Mutual that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Provident Mutual; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most consumers were advised by Provident Mutual that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Provident Mutual start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".